COVID-19 Safety Plan

-2. Face Masks and Hand Sanitizer
+- Face Masks and Hand Sanitizer

 If you are working outside of company premises and enter an enclosed area containing other people, for example you enter a building such as a restaurant or store, you also must wear a face mask.
 Disposable face masks and hand sanitizer have been available to staff as of the end of January.
-Face masks are available at the front desk/reception area.

 Warehouse and sales staff have also been provided with smaller, individual bottles of hand sanitizer as they may have a higher chance of encountering people or items arriving from outside of the company or office.
 Face shields or goggles as well as protective gowns may be provided for staff that travel by airplane.

 We have also assisted our staff in putting in a bulk order for face masks in April; these face masks can be purchased by staff members for personal use, including use by family and friends.

-3. Screening and policies for employees exhibiting signs and symptoms of COVID-19
+- Policies for employees exhibiting signs and symptoms of COVID-19

 We are elevating our health and safety precautions.
 If you have had symptoms of COVID-19 or have been feeling ill in the last 10 days, you MUST stay home and self-isolate for a minimum of 14 days or until after you no longer have symptoms and feel well again, whichever period is longer.
 Please contact your manager and the HR Department to let them know that you are feeling unwell and efforts will be made to arrange for remote work (depending on the nature of your position and whether it would be possible to work remotely) or time off.

-Signs and symptoms of illness/COVID-19 may include, but are not limited to:
+Common signs and symptoms of illness/COVID-19 may include, but are not limited to:

-• New or worsening cough
+- Cough or worsening of chronic cough

-• Shortness of breath
+- Shortness of breath

-• Sore throat
+- Sore throat